-29.2 Method for maintaining records/Te tikanga mō te tiaki i ngā mauhanga
+29.2 Method for maintaining records/ Te tikanga mō te tiaki i ngā mauhanga s.
+229(1) of the Contract and Commercial Law Act 2017.

 Records of minutes may be kept in hard copy (Minute Books) and/or in electronic form.
 If minutes are stored electronically the repository in which they are kept must meet the following requirements: